American Left: Freedom Socialist Party

 The Freedom Socialist Party began in 1966 as the Seattle branch of the Socialist Workers Party that had split from the party and joined with others who had not belonged to the SWP.
 They differed with the SWP on the role of African Americans, whom they saw as being the future vanguard of the revolution, and of women, emphasizing their rights, which they called "socialist feminism".
 Clara Fraser came to lead the party and was to form the group Radical Women.

-International Marxist Tendency
+Revolutionary Communists of America (RCA)

-The US Section of the International Marxist Tendency is an American Trotskyist organization formed in 2002.
-The IMT is inspired by the theories of Karl Marx, Friedrich Engels, Vladimir Lenin, and Leon Trotsky, as well as British Trotskyist Ted Grant, and publishes a regular newspaper called Socialist Revolution (formerly Socialist Appeal).
-It also supports a publishing house called Marxist Books.
-The organization argues for a break with the Democrats and Republicans, and the formation of a mass working-class party with a socialist program.
+The Revolutionary Communists of America are the US Section of the Revolutionary Communist International (RCI) (formerly International Marxist Tendency or IMT).
+They are a Trotskyist party founded in 2024, with their preceding organization having existed in the US since 2002.
+The RCA are inspired by the theories of Karl Marx, Friedrich Engels, Vladimir Lenin, and Leon Trotsky, as well as British Trotskyist Ted Grant, and publish a regular newspaper called The Communist (formerly Socialist Appeal and Socialist Revolution).
+The party-affiliated publishing house is called Marxist Books.
+The party argues for a break with the Democrats and Republicans, advocates for political class-independence of the working class based on a socialist program and aims to build a capable revolutionary leadership.